R5 (band): 2012–2014: Loud and Louder

 In April 2012, the band members announced via their website that they had signed a record deal with Hollywood Records, and that they were planning for their first mini-tour in May.
 They collaborated on charity single "Make Some Noise" for Family Channel's Stand Up philanthropic campaign.

 Their debut tour, West Coast Tour, started on May 3, 2012, and traveled only to west coast.
 The second tour, East Coast Tour started on December 15, in Jamestown, New York, and traveled only to east coast serving to promote the band with the younger crowd.
 They also held three special concerts, titled 3M Tour, in Madison, Wisconsin on November 18, 2012, Milwaukee on November 19 and Minneapolis on November 20.
 On February 19, 2013, they released the four-song EP Loud, which charted in the top 3 of the iTunes chart within 24 hours of its release.
 One of the songs on the EP, "Here Comes Forever", was written by Riker, Rocky and Ross.
 The R5's debut single, "Loud", was released on February 13 and also serves as the first single from the debut album.
 The song peaked at number 72 in Japan and 199 in United Kingdom.
-On August 16, 2013, "Pass Me By", the second single from their debut album Louder, was released.
+On August 16, 2013, "Pass Me By", the second single from their debut album, Louder, was released.

 Louder was released on September 24, 2013, and climbed its way to number 2 on the iTunes charts, being classified as a "chart-topper" on the iTunes End of the Year Album list.
 On December 25, 2013, the third single from Louder was released, titled "(I Can't) Forget About You" and, shortly after, the official video was released on the band's website.
 The band had songwriting credits on 6 of the 11 songs on Louder.
 The album includes all four songs from the Loud EP.
 In March 2013, R5 embarked on a 50-date North American tour, and later that year they toured in Australia.
 On February 5, 2014, the band embarked on the first leg of its first world tour starting in Warsaw, Poland.
-They toured numerous countries in Europe including: Norway, Sweden, Denmark, Germany, Netherlands, Belgium, Italy, Spain, France, the United Kingdom, the Republic of Ireland and Israel.
+They toured numerous countries in Europe including: Norway, Sweden, Denmark, Germany, Netherlands, Belgium, Italy, Spain, France, the United Kingdom, Ireland and Israel.
 The band also performed at the annual White House Easter Egg Roll and at the Radio Disney Music Awards.
 On April 24, 2014, the band appeared on Ryan Seacrest's popular KIIS-FM radio show, On Air with Ryan Seacrest, where it was announced that they would be the opening act at the Wango Tango Music Festival.
 The band released "One Last Dance" as fourth and final single from Louder on May 30, 2014.
 On June 9, 2014, they released the music video for "Rock That Rock", a song written for Candymania's Ring Pop, featuring fan content.